lace-wing/lacy-ubc-math-project/src/lib.typ

  * Setup
  *******/

-/// Setup for the document.
+/// Setup the project: import relevant packages, configure global styles like font and page numbering.
-/// [WARN] `authors` requires specific structure.
-/// Use function `author()` to help construct them.
+/// [WARN] `authors` requires specific structure, use function `author()` to help construct them.
 ///
 /// - project (str, content): The name of the project.
 /// - number (int, float, version, none): The number of the project.
 /// - flavor (str, content, none): The flavor of the project.
 /// - group (str, content, none): The group name.
+/// - config (dictionary, module, array): The config, containing various document processing and style information.
+Can be an `array` of configs in `dictionary` a/o `module`.
-/// - authors (arguments): The authors of the project, use the `author` function for them.
+/// - authors (arguments): The authors of the project.
 /// - body (block): The content of the document.
 ///
 /// -> content